star-bits/blog/wolfram-chatgpt.md

 # Notes from [Stephen Wolfram's blog post on ChatGPT](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/)

-I read Stephen Wolfram's blog post on ChatGPT, but was disappointed to find that it didn't delve into technical details as much as I had hoped.
+I've read Stephen Wolfram's blog post on ChatGPT, but was disappointed to find that it didn't delve into technical details as much as I had hoped.
 It was more about NLP in general.
 Nonetheless, there were still some useful insights that I could salvage.
 Here are some of them.
 The following excerpts may have been condensed or rephrased for clarity.

 > In a crawl of the web there might be a few hundred billion words; in books that have been digitized there might be another hundred billion words.